 8. Restore Engine Restorer & Lubricant

-This recommendation repairs the microscopic grooves in the combustion process, even under extreme pressures.
-This means that this Engine Restorer & Lubricant product can be used in high boost applications.
+Engine Restorer & Lubricant products can be used in high-boost applications.
 Once it works its way through the oil system, this product repairs tiny scuffs in all of the moving engine parts.
 The product also coats everything, so it fixes problems while working to prevent more damage in the future.

 In addition to improving performance with refreshed compression levels and reduced friction, Restore Engine Restorer & Lubricant helps to improve fuel economy and lower oil consumption in older models.
 This will often reduce the amount of smoke coming from the exhaust of older vehicles.